Amr2812/private-lessons-lms/README.md

   - Create Access Codes for grades
   - Track admin actions (generate access codes) by role 3 (Instructor)

-- **File Upload:**

-  - Multer as a streaming middleware between client and Google Cloud Storage as I built a custom storage class and factory for it for uploading profile pictures
-  - Signed URLs for uploading lessons/videos

 - **Realtime chat with admins**

   - Ask/Chat with admins about lessons if attended